ECCO-GROUP/ECCO-website/README.md

 Now that you're ready to publish some code to production, let's start by creating a "release" in github to mark a point in time in the repository that we released code to one of our environments:

-1. Go to the [Climate Sciences Releases page](https://github.jpl.nasa.gov/18x/ecco/releases) and note the current version number.
+1. Go to the [ECCO Releases page](https://github.jpl.nasa.gov/18x/ecco/releases) and note the current version number.
 For example, it may be something like "v1.10"
 2. Click "Draft new release" which will take you here: [https://github.jpl.nasa.gov/18x/ecco/releases/new](https://github.jpl.nasa.gov/18x/ecco/releases/new)
 3. Enter a new version number for the new release.
 We increment the second number of content updates, bug fixes, items.
 We increment the first number for major site updates like a site redesign.
 So if the current version is v1.10, the next version number could be v1.11.
 It's just a label, don't need to overthink this.
 4. Be sure that "master" is selected for the target branch.